prince-ao/prince-ao.github.io/_posts/2024-09-01-deploying-like-pieter-levels.md

 <div style="margin-top: 25px; margin-bottom: 25px;"></div>

 While maintaining a custom webhook has its challenges, this setup is a powerful way to rapidly deploy projects like Pieter Levels.
-In the next post, we’ll simplify this process even further with GitHub Actions, offering a more scalable and maintainable solution for fast CI/CD pipelines.